 Since your technology partners usually have a similar audience to you and are well-versed in your product, they can make great referral partners.

 If you have an existing referral program, technology partners can easily be rolled into it.
 Otherwise, make it a component of the technology partner program.
-For example, Mixpanel and Xero both compensate referrals for their technology partners.
+For example, Mixpanel and Xero both compensate for referrals from their technology partners.

-You can also require that your tech partners pay you for the referrals that you send them, like Box does for higher tier partners.
+You can also require that your tech partners pay you for the referrals that you send them.
 This can create additional revenue for your company as long as those referrals are delivering real value to your partners.

 Plus, referring customers to partners can end up providing a better experience if those customers are heavily reliant on your partner’s technology, meaning there’s potential for more upfront revenue and increased customer retention.

-Customers who integrate your product with other systems are generally more likely to be satisfied and less likely to churn off your product.
-Integrations increase the functionality of your product and eliminate time consuming processes related to customers moving data between systems.
-As your product becomes intertwined with customers’ other systems and workflows, they become more committed to using it, and less likely to migrate away from it.
+Customers who integrate your product with other systems are more likely to be satisfied and less likely to churn off your product, according to a Pandium report.
+Integrations increase the functionality of your product and eliminate the time-consuming process of moving data between systems for customers.
+As your product becomes intertwined with customers’ other systems and workflows, they become more committed to using it and less likely to migrate away from it.

 Beyond improved retention, this increased customer satisfaction can also lead to upsells and more customer-driven referrals.